Skip to main content

 Falafel

-Crispy, herb-infused chickpea fritters that are a staple street food in Jordan, typically served in flatbread with tahini sauce, vegetables, and pickles.
+Crispy, herb-flecked chickpea fritters, a street-food staple in Jordan, usually wrapped in flatbread with tahini, vegetables, and pickles.

 Allergens: